College Students and the Dangers of Binge Drinking

 for drunk driving or for physically hurting someone while drunk.

 Continued drinking, even when it causes problems.
-The person still drinks, even when having ongoing problems with friends or family.
+The person still drinks, even when having ongoing problems with friends or family

+because of drinking.
 These problems are caused or made worse by alcohol.

 Alcohol abuse may not always include a very strong craving for alcohol, loss of control,